withastro/astro/packages/language-server/README.md

 │   ├── core        # Core code such as .astro file parsing, configuration manager, document definition etc │   └── plugins     # Modules for the different languages supported in .astro files ├── test            # Tests
-├── types           # Types
-└── astro.d.ts      # Types injected into .astro files by the language server
+└── types           # Types injected into Astro files by the language server under certain conditions
 ```